Nextiva / Blog / Customer Experience

 The conventional way to calculate call AHT is by dividing the total handle time (total talk time, total hold time, and after-call work time or follow-up time) across a defined set of calls by the number of calls.

-AHT = (Talk + Hold + Follow-up Times) / Total Number of Calls
+AHT = (Talk Time + Hold Time + Follow Up Time) / Total Number of Calls

 Many call centers monitor both individual agent AHT and overall call center AHT to track performance.